seecr/autotest/README.rst

            pass

-**Important:** levels only have meaning in parent-child relations.
-A parent P1 can have a higher level than its children and thus block execution of tests in these children.
-However *all* tests in P1 itself will run because they have the same level as P1, *by definition*.
-In fact, tests do not have levels at all, only Testers have levels.
-It is therefor recommended never to use the root tester directly as that would prevent setting test levels on the root to control running your tests.
-Always use a child.
+The default ``threshold`` is ``integration``.

+A parent can have the ``threshold`` option set to one of the levels.
+This will block execution of tests in these children of levels lower than ``threshold``.
+Note that tests do not have levels, only Testers have. **NB:** the highest ``threshold`` in chain of parent-children determines the tests to run.
+This means a child tester can run integration tests (threshold='integration'), but the root tester can overrule this to run only unit tests.

 Levels is included in the default root tester.